-- Admission to Graduate Studies.
+- 1. Admission to Graduate Studies.
 See the MSE or Specialist's Degree Admission Criteria section of this catalog.
 Following application for graduate study, an advisor from the Counseling Department will be assigned to work closely with each student to develop a program of study and provide academic advising during the course of studies.
 Admission to graduate study at WSC precedes application to the graduate degree program in Counseling.
 Graduates have seven years to complete a graduate program.
-The seven year period begins with the first course included in the Program. - Admission to the Program Area After admission to graduate studies, the student must apply for admission to the counseling program. - a.
+The seven year period begins with the first course included in the Program. - 2.
+Admission to the Program Area After admission to graduate studies, the student must apply for admission to the counseling program. - a.
 To request admission to the counseling program, the applicant must file a formal application with the Counseling Department during enrollment in CSL 600 or during the second semester of course work as a declared counselor degree candidate, whichever comes first. - b.
 The applicant must complete a notarized form showing compliance with felony and misdemeanor involving moral turpitude regulation (form must be filed in Field Experience Office; ANY further convictions must be brought to the attention of the Field Experience Office immediately after conviction). - c.
 The applicant will select two persons who are knowledgeable of personal qualities conducive to success within the counseling profession to send letters of recommendation on forms supplied by the department. - d.
 Prior to completion of 12 credit hours, the applicant must complete a program of study for a Master of Science in Education (MSE) degree in Counseling in consultation with an advisor in the Counseling Department. - e.
 Graduate Record Examination (GRE) scores must be sent before or during the first 12 credit hours of course work.
-The sum of the verbal and quantitative sections will be added to the student's undergraduate GPA times 100.
-The minimum cut-off score will be 1050.
-In addition a minimum score of 3 on the Analytical Writing Section is required. - f.
+The sum of the verbal score, quantitative score, and (100 X Analytical Writing Section) will be added to the student's undergraduate GPA times 100.
+The minimum cut-off score for the sum will be 1350. - f.
 Present the Fifteen-Hour Graduate Student Evaluation Form to your advisor when you have completed between 9 and 15 credit hours.
 This form will initiate the actions below for admission to the graduate counseling program. - g.
-Students need a favorable recommendation by the Counseling Department faculty based on professional judgment of the applicant's ability to perform as a competent professional and maintain the degree of mental health and personal adjustment commonly expected in the counseling profession. - h.
+Students need a favorable recommendation by the Counseling Department faculty based on professional judgment of the applicant's ability to perform as a competent professional and maintain the degree of mental health and personal adjustment commonly expected in the counseling profession.

+h.
 The names of students who have completed all application materials and have been favorably recommended by the Counseling Department faculty will be submitted to the Professional Progress Committee (PPC) for approval.
 The applicant will be notified of the decision by letter from the Dean of Education and Counseling.
 Admission to the graduate degree program in counseling will become official once a letter of acceptance has been sent to the applicant.
 Applicants denied admission will also be notified by letter.
 Unsuccessful applicants may request a review or hearing before the Counseling Department faculty who will forward their recommendation to the Dean of Education and Counseling.

-Exceptions to the above criteria require exceptionality shown by the student in the areas of counseling skills and shown by the student in the areas of counseling skills and work experience, unanimous Counseling Department faculty approval, and approval of the Dean of Education and Counseling.
+Exceptions to the above criteria require exceptionality shown by the student in the areas of counseling skills and work experience, unanimous Counseling Department faculty approval, and approval of the Dean of Education and Counseling.